EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 A more detailed description of the targets can be found at \ref x4xx_updating_fpga_types.
 Run `make help` in the `<repo>/fpga/usrp3/top/x400/` directory to see the complete list of targets available.
+It will list targets for both X410 and X440.

 #### Outputs
 - `build/usrp_<product>_fpga.bit` : Configuration bitstream with header